Our products are Sold at veterinary practices and pharmacies.

 How do I calm my dog with dementia at night?

 Lock in a consistent bedtime routine, leave a nightlight on, set up a safe and cozy enclosed sleep space, and tire your dog out with daytime activity and sunlight.
 Calming aids like an anxiety wrap, pheromones, and white noise help.
-If that is not enough, ask your vet about melatonin or anti-anxiety medication, and about treating the underlying dementia.
+If that is not enough, ask your vet about melatonin or anti-anxiety medication, and whether selegiline may help the clinical signs of cognitive dysfunction.

 Does melatonin help dogs with dementia sleep?

-Melatonin is commonly used to help senior dogs settle at night, because aging dogs make less of it naturally.
+Melatonin is commonly used to help senior dogs settle at night, as sleep and melatonin signaling change with age.
 It can help, but get the correct dose and a xylitol-free product from your vet first, and use it as part of a broader night-care plan rather than on its own.

 Should I let my dog with dementia sleep in my room?